pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 }
 ```

-But this master key dependent form can be converted to:
+You can convert this master key dependent form to:

 ```json
 {